TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

 .. class:: WeakSet([elements])

-   Set class that keeps weak references to its elements.
+   Set kundi that keeps weak references to its elements.
 An element will be discarded when no strong reference to it exists any more.

 .. class:: WeakMethod(method)

-   A custom :class:`ref` subclass which simulates a weak reference to a bound method (i.e., a method defined on a class and looked up on an instance).
+   A custom :class:`ref` subkundi which simulates a weak reference to a bound method (i.e., a method defined on a kundi and looked up on an instance).
    Since a bound method is ephemeral, a standard weak reference cannot keep hold of it.  :class:`WeakMethod` has special code to recreate the bound method until either the object or the original function dies::

-      >>> class C:
+      >>> kundi C:
       ...     def method(self):
       ...         print("method called!")
       ...